Manu Trigueros: Villarreal

 Trigueros reached 300 matches for the club on 10 November 2019, in a 3–1 away loss against RCD Mallorca.
 In March 2021, he entered Villarreal's top three appearance makers, overtaking Marcos Senna's 363 and trailing only his contemporaries Bruno Soriano and Mario Gaspar.
 He played 14 times that season in their victorious Europa League campaign (54 in all competitions), scoring the opening goal of a 2–1 semi-final win over Arsenal on 29 April.

-In November 2021, Trigueros' link to the club was lengthened to 2025, with him remaining a key part of manager Unai Emery's plans.
-On 15 December, he made his 400th appearance for the club in a 7–1 rout of Atlético Sanluqueño CF in the second round of the Copa del Rey, trailing Bruno's overall record by just 25.
+In November 2021, Trigueros' link was lengthened to 2025, with him remaining a key part of manager Unai Emery's plans.
+On 15 December, he made his 400th appearance in a 7–1 rout of Atlético Sanluqueño CF in the second round of the Copa del Rey, trailing Bruno's overall record by just 25.
 He took the record on 8 September 2022 in a 4–3 UEFA Europa Conference League group victory at home to Lech Poznań.

+In 2023–24, Trigueros was more often a substitute, as the managerial hotseat revolved between Quique Setién, Pacheta and Marcelino García Toral.
+On 2 November, playing as an attacking midfielder for the second of those coaches, he scored his first career hat-trick in a 5–0 win away to sixth-tier Chiclana CF in the first round of the cup.

+Trigueros finished his spell with 477 matches, leaving on 8 August 2024.

+Granada

+Hours after leaving Villarreal, Trigueros joined second-division side Granada CF on a two-year contract.

 Personal life

 Both of Trigueros' parents were teachers, and he graduated in Primary Education in 2017.
-While some sources erroneously named his alma mater as CEU San Pablo University, it was actually the Castellón de la Plana campus of a linked establishment, CEU Cardinal Herrera University.
+While some sources erroneously named his alma mater as Universidad CEU San Pablo, it was actually the Castellón de la Plana campus of a linked establishment, CEU Cardinal Herrera University.

 Trigueros' father, also named Manuel, played in the second tier for Granada CF. His cousin Pablo, a defender, was also active at that level for SD Ponferradina.